kikwit/kikwit/README.md

     Sends a JSON response with JSONP support.

-    The default JSONP callback name is callback and can be changed using `json.callbackParam` configuration value.
+    The default JSONP callback name is callback and can be changed using `json.callbackParam` configuration property.

 - **sendFile(path, contentType, options)**